Next Portuguese legislative election: Socialist Party

-After the ballot, questions arose about the validity of this vote: According to the party's statutes, holding a party congress following a leadership vote is mandatory, but because there was no date for a congress, Carneiro's leadership could be labeled as interim, thus forcing a new leadership ballot at short notice.
-The party's parliamentary leader, Eurico Brilhante Dias, confirmed that the election of Carneiro is to complete the term left vacant by Pedro Nuno Santos, which will expire in early 2026.
+After the ballot, questions arose about the validity of this vote: According to the party's statutes, holding a party congress following a leadership vote is mandatory, but because there was no date for a congress, Carneiro's leadership would be labeled as interim, thus forcing a new leadership ballot at short notice.
+The party's parliamentary leader, Eurico Brilhante Dias, confirmed that the election of Carneiro was to complete the term left vacant by Pedro Nuno Santos, which would expire in early 2026.
+After the first round of the 2026 Presidential election was held, it was announced that the party would hold a new leadership ballot on 13 and 14 March 2026, with Carneiro running for a full term.
+Other potential candidates like Alexandra Leitão, Ana Mendes Godinho, Duarte Cordeiro and Miguel Prata Roque refused to run and endorsed Carneiro's reelection, with the incumbent PS leader being once again the only candidate on the ballot.
+Carneiro was elected for a full term as leader with 97.1% of the votes, under a 55% turnout rate.

 Liberal Initiative

 On 31 May 2025, Liberal Initiative President Rui Rocha announced his resignation as leader, citing the new political scenario and the poor increase of the Liberal Initiative in the previous election as reasons for his resignation.
 The party's secretary-general, Miguel Rangel, assumed the interim leadership until the next convention, after all the vice presidents refused to do so.
 The leadership convention ended up being scheduled for 19 July 2025.

 On 4 June, Mariana Leitão, parliamentary leader and the party's former 2026 presidential candidate, announced her candidacy for the party's leadership, withrawing from the presidential race the following day, while other speculated names like Bernardo Blanco, former MP from Lisbon, Mário Amorim Lopes, MP from Aveiro, and Rui Malheiro, candidate for the February 2025 leadership election, declined to run.
 After the deadline for submitting candidacies passed on 4 July 2025, Leitão was the only candidate to submit one, making her the winner of the ballot and the newly elected leader of the party, although this would only be official after the leadership convention vote.
 On 19 July 2025, during the party's convention held in Alcobaça with 985 members registered to vote, Leitão was elected with 73% of the votes: